Rapptz/jimaku/templates/api_description.md

 ### Support

-If you need any more help please don't hesitate to join the [Discord](https://discord.gg/xtEBbH75ph) server.
-If you want to report a bug or request a feature, you can either do that on the Discord server or on [GitHub](https://github.com/Rapptz/jimaku).
+If you need any more help, or if you want to report a bug or request a feature, please don't hesitate to [contact us](/contact).